adambrgmn/pomodore/README.md

 A small but beautiful tomato-timer built with React and others.

 Feel free to copy and steal as much as you like.
-Or tell me if you think I can improve something, cause i do believe thats possible...
+Or tell me if you think I can improve something, cause i do believe thats possible.

 ## To run development and build:
 npm run start to run the node development server with webpack hmr enabled